999monk/999monk/README.md

 Generalist.
-Learning computer science topics in the AI ​​paradigm.
+Incompletely trained in philosophy.
+Attempting to learn computer science topics in the AI ​​paradigm.

-cyberculture, info security, code, linux
+> cyberculture, info security, code, self-hosting, linux, writing

 <!---
 999monk/999monk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.